haroon-github/mytpa/docs/src/efm.md

 `efm-not-promotable` to the node’s `roles` list in your cluster configuration.
 This ensures that EFM will not attempt to promote this node during failover events.

+## Minor update for EFM using `tpaexec upgrade`

+!!!
+Note EFM is _not_ a package update
+  Due to how EFM versions are released, each EFM minor version has its own package (`edb-efm49` for v4.9, `edb-efm50` for v5.0, etc.) which installs its own distinct binary and configuration directories.
+!!!

+When upgrading EFM, set the `efm_version` in `config.yml` to reflect the desired version.

+TPA installs the package for the new version and copies over the configuration files from the existing EFM version's configuration directory into the new EFM version's configuration directory, and removes the existing EFM version's package, service file and binary directory for cleanup.

+Because EFM upgrade depends on a previous version being installed and configured (the source), TPA first checks to ensure this is true.
+In the event a source EFM version is not installed (it's binary directory does not exist) or not configured (it's configuration directory does not exist), the upgrade will exit with an error.
+When running the upgrade, if the target EFM version (specified by `efm_version` in the `config.yml`) already has a binary directory and configuration directory, upgrade skips over EFM as it is already installed and configured to the desired version.

+!!!
+Note
+  EFM upgrade is supported from EFM 4.9 to 5.0 even if not a minor upgrade per say, no additional steps are required for this upgrade to happen.
+!!!

+To select EFM for upgrade, ensure the `--components` flag passed to the `tpaexec upgrade` command contains `efm` (or `all`)

+Refer to the section on [component selection for upgrade](tpaexec-upgrade.md#component-selection) for more information.

+!!!
+Note
+  EFM can't work in a mixed version environment.
+Due to this limitation, there is no good reason to support a partial upgrade of the EFM component.
+  TPA will **always** upgrade the EFM software on the complete set of EFM nodes when `efm` is part of the list of components to upgrade.
+  TPA will ignore `update_hosts` when deciding which nodes should have EFM upgraded.
+!!!